 - Pre Cap: As appropriate for its era.
 Had the benefit of showcasing the numerous celebrity guest stars for each episode.

-- Recycled Soundtrack: NBC would reuse the theme for the Game Show Chain Reaction.
+- Recycled Soundtrack: NBC would reuse a music cue for the Game Show Chain Reaction.

 - "Strangers on a Train"-Plot Murder: One episode featured a literal "Strangers on a Train" plot with Dick Van Dyke as the psycho who suggests a murder swap with another passenger.